This post may contain affiliate links. Please see my disclosure policy for details.

 1. It’s home to the Double Decker Living Root Bridges

-To read my epic trekking guide on how to reach them and where to stay, see here.
+To read my epic trekking Root Bridge guide on how to reach them and where to stay, see here.

 2. You can chase the most amazing waterfalls

-Not only will the views surrounding it make your jaw drop, you’ll see the jade blue waters too!
+Not only will the views surrounding it make your jaw drop, but you’ll also see the jade blue waters too!

 The entrance to this falls is kind of like an ‘entrance/exit through the gift shop’ but it was cute to see all the local food and souvenirs on sale.